syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 The `ItemChecking` event is raised while checking an item at the execution time by using ItemChecking event:

-*	`ItemData`: Gets the checked itemdata object.
+*	`ItemData`: Gets the checked item data object.
 *	`ItemIndex`: Gets an index of checked item.
-*	`NewState`: Gets the new checkstate of checked item.
+*	`NewState`: Gets the new check state of checked item.
-*	`OldState`: Gets the old checkstate of checked item.
+*	`OldState`: Gets the old check state of checked item.

 You can cancel the checking process within this event by setting the `ItemCheckingEventArgs.Cancel` property to true.